-Currently, most Member States do not require the deduction of net defined benefit pension fund assets from own funds.
+Currently, most Member States do not require net defined benefit pension fund assets to be deducted from own funds.

-The impact of the deduction of net defined benefit pension fund assets from own funds at its initial application will be limited for most institutions in the sample (48 out of 51), due to the low amounts of net defined benefit pension fund assets under both the previous and the revised IAS 19 (for two institutions there will be a possible higher impact due to the application of national prudential requirements already for filtering net defined benefit plans from own funds, which is not related to the deduction of net defined benefit pension fund assets).
-The remaining three institutions may experience a possible higher impact from the prudential requirements at initial application, as they had significant amounts of defined benefit pension fund assets under the revised IAS 19 compared to their capital position.
+The impact of the deduction of net defined benefit pension fund assets from own funds upon initial application will be limited for most institutions in the sample (48 out of 51) due to the low levels of net defined benefit pension fund assets under both the previous and the revised IAS 19 (for two institutions a greater impact is possible as national prudential requirements are already applied to filter net defined benefit plans from own funds, which is not related to the deduction of net defined benefit pension fund assets).
+The remaining three institutions may experience a greater impact due to the prudential requirements when they are initially applied, as they had significant defined benefit pension fund assets under the revised IAS 19 compared to their capital position.